Bandai: Entry into the video game market (1983–1989)

-In July 1980, Bandai launched the Gundam Plastic Model based on the animated series which gave birth to the Gunpla series.
-In November, the subsidiary Celent was created.

 Bandai became one of the first third-party developers for the Nintendo Family Computer in 1985.
 Among its first titles was Tag Team Match: MUSCLE, a video game adaptation of the Kinnikuman manga, which sold over one million copies.
 Bandai also produced the Family Trainer Pad, released outside Japan as the Power Pad, which also performed well commercially.
 A series of games was released both in the US and in Japan, including Athletic World and Stadium Events for the NES.
 Shortly after its release, Nintendo purchased the rights to the FFF mat in North America, replacing it with their own redesign, the Power Pad.
 In order to maintain branding continuity, Stadium Events was pulled from shelves after a short period of availability at Woolworth's stores.
 Because the game was pulled from shelves and discontinued before many copies were sold, Bandai's Stadium Events is universally accepted as the rarest licensed NES game released in North America.
 A shrink-wrapped copy of the game sold for $41,270 on eBay in February 2010.
 The sister game to Stadium Events, called Athletic World was initially released with a label that indicated compatibility with the Family Fun Fitness mat, but was later re-released with an updated label that mentions the Power Pad instead.
 Stadium Events was not released by name again, but instead was slightly modified and relaunched as the Power Pad pack-in game, World Class Track Meet.

 Since the 1980s, Bandai has become the leading toy company of Japan, and to this day, has the main toy licenses in Japan to popular properties including Daikaiju, Ultraman, Super Robot, Kamen Rider, the Super Sentai and Power Rangers series (which it took part in creating), Gundam, and many others.
 In February 1989, it acquired arcade game developer Coreland and reorganized it into Banpresto, which became Bandai's coin-operated entertainment division.
 In the early 1990s, Bandai published games for Nintendo in the United Kingdom, including Street Fighter II on the Super Nintendo Entertainment System.